What is Swiss Food?

 While you could argue that the availability of vegetarian food may differ among the various linguistic regions of Switzerland, a culture of vegetarianism has certainly existed in this country for a long time.

-You may not be familiar with Swiss wine.
+If you’ve never lived in Switzerland, you may not be familiar with Swiss wine.
 In fact, only a very small proportion, something like 1-2 percent, gets exported.
 However, winemaking in Switzerland has existed for centuries.
 For example, the Lavaux region in the canton of Vaud is recognized as a UNESCO World Heritage Site.
 Its terraced slopes for growing grapevines were built in the 11th century.
 According to the national tourism office, Switzerland has over 200 different types of grapes grown here.
 They include dozens of varieties considered native species, such as Arvine and Cornalin.

 A glass of Oeil-de-Perdrix overlooking the vineyards at the Cave de Poudeille

 In terms of spirits, absinthe probably ranks as one of the most well-known outside of Switzerland.
 The Val-de-Travers, located in the canton of Neuchâtel, is considered the birthplace of the “green fairy.”
 Switzerland lifted the ban on this once forbidden drink in 2005.
 A sip of Kirsch, a clear cherry brandy and another classic Swiss spirit, might be offered to you half-way through a cheese fondue.
-You can also add a splash of Kirsch to a cheese fondue or when making baked goods, like Christmas cookies or carrot cake.
-Many other regional liqueurs also exist in Switzerland for you to discover, such as Röteli in Graubunden (a red cherry liqueur), alpenbitter in Appenzell (an herbal liqueur) or Brächere Brönnts (a caramel schnapps) from the Emmental.
+You can also add a splash of Kirsch when making baked goods, like Christmas cookies or carrot cake.
+Many other regional liqueurs also exist in Switzerland for you to discover, such as Röteli in Graubünden (a red cherry liqueur), alpenbitter in Appenzell (an herbal liqueur) or Brächere Brönnts (a caramel schnapps) from the Emmental.

 14 replies »